Kabigrg/Scrabble_score/README.md

 APPLE = A+P+P+L+E = 1 + 3 + 3 + 1 + 1 = 9

-For this project you will be provided with a list of 500 common names in main.py
+Provided with a list of 500 common names

 Complete the Python program so that it prints the sum of Scrabble scores of all names from that list that has the following properties: